wavemotion-dave/ColecoDS/README.md

 -----------------------
 ColecoDS Phoenix-Edition is Copyright (c) 2021-2022 Dave Bernazzani (wavemotion-dave)

-Copying and distribution of this emulator, it's source code and associated readme files, with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave (Phoenix-Edition),
+As long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, it's source code and associated readme files, with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave (Phoenix-Edition),